robvdl/mojito/README.md

 ```

 Because we are using mojito.Classic() to construct our application, which has
-default settings for the templates and static files directories, you should
+default settings for the template and static file directories, you should
-create the two directories "./templates" and "./public" now.
+create the two directories "templates" and "public" now.

 The above example expects a Pongo2 template "templates/index.html" to exist.